Ms Sarah Kourouche1, Dr Belinda Munroe1,2, Associate Professor Tom Buckley1, Dr Connie Van1, Professor Kate Curtis1,2

 Results: 198 staff (45%) completed the survey.
 Eight facilitators and seven barriers were identified.
 The factors facilitating implementation were: understanding patient care; patient assessment skills; blunt chest injury management skills, professional role identity, belief of consequences, provision of training, social supports and the protocol design.
 The barriers were the not understanding the term ‘care bundle’, lacking regional analgesia skills, not remembering to use protocol, belief of consequences, emotions, equipment and protocol access.
 Seven intervention functions were selected to address target behaviours: modelling, training, education, incentivisation, environmental restructuring, enablement, and persuasion.

-Conclusions: Targeted implementation strategies developed using the BCW consider all the likely facilitators and barriers to behaviour change.
-Theoretical frameworks should be used to drive implementation.
+Conclusions: Targeted implementation strategies can be developed using theoretical frameworks to consider facilitators and barriers to behaviour change and guide implementation strategy.